Announcing the Deep Editing Series

 POV

-Choosing a POV and a Narrative Distance, Deep POV, Causality, and Motivational-Reaction Units.
+Choosing a POV and a Narrative Distance, causality, and Motivational-Reaction Units.

 Tension